List of Regular Show characters: Carrey O'Key

 Carrey O'Key (voiced by Richard McGonagle) is the manager of Carrey O'Key's, a karaoke bar, and the main antagonist in "Karaoke Video", where the park gang visit his place for the night.
 When he releases Mordecai and Rigby's embarrassing promo tape without their permission, the duo manage to cut it after the first seconds of the video.
 As Carrey and his security guard Carl fight Mordecai and Rigby for the tape, the entire club gets involved in the massive brawl but Benson.
 When the tape gets into his hands, Carrey punches and yells at him for it.
 Benson then furiously smashes it into Carrey's face, knocking him unconscious and destroying the tape as well.
 Carrey O'Key and Carl are not seen again later on in the episode, but they make a cameo in "Return of Mordecai and the Rigbys".

-Underworld Playground Demons
+Underworld Playground Monsters

-The Underworld Playground Demons are the group of creatures who lived in the underworld playground and the villains appeared in "Play Date".
-When Mordecai, CJ and Thomas entered the Underworld Playground, they encounter some Underground Playground Demons who invade our playground.
+The Underworld Playground Monsters are the group of monsters who lived in the underworld playground and the villains appeared in "Play Date".
+When Mordecai, CJ and Thomas entered the Underworld Playground, they encounter some Underground Playground Monsters who invade our playground.
 They give chase to try and kill them, but the three manages to escape from the Underworld.
 Thomas uses his scare power to make an earthquake like a bridge, killing them for good.